Which certification should I pursue? ECBA, CCBA, or CBAP?

 - Rewrite/Retake Fee: 295 USD for Members, 350 USD for Non-Members

-Choosing between ECBA, CCBA, and CBAP depends mainly on where you are in your BA career.
+Choosing between ECBA, CCBA, and CBAP depends mainly on where you are in your business analysis profession career, including the eligibility requirements for each certification.
 For those new to the field, ECBA is an excellent starting point.
-CCBA is suitable for professionals with moderate experience who are looking to validate their skills.
+CCBA is suitable for professionals with moderate BA experience who are looking to validate their skills.
 Meanwhile, CBAP is ideal for highly experienced BAs seeking to demonstrate their advanced expertise.

 Using this information you can decide what would be the right certification for you.